pangenome/odgi/docs/rst/commands/odgi_extract.rst

 ----------------------

 | **-P, --progress**
-| Print information to stderr.
+| Print information about the operations and the progress to stderr.

 Program Information
 -------------------